-We’re proud to offer comprehensive support for our Pipette Checkit™.
+We’re proud to offer comprehensive support for the Checkit® product line.

 - Lifetime technical support.
-We’re always happy to help you get the best results from your Pipette Checkit.
-Just write or call.
+We’re always happy to help you get the best results from your Pipette Checkit Pro or Checkit Go.
+Just write or call tech support.

-How quickly should the tabs be lifted up?
+How rapidly should the well tabs be lifted up?

-To minimize evaporation losses, lift each tab immediately after dispensing dye into its well.
-Lift the tab at a comfortable rate.
+To minimize evaporation losses, lift each tab immediately after dispensing dye into its well(s).

-How hard do I need to push on the tab?
+How hard do I need to push on the well tab?
 How far?

 A light touch is all that is needed to lift the tab, until you feel it stop moving.
-Do not push hard, or the plastic parts will distort and the glass capillary will break.
+Do not push hard, or you will risk breaking the end of the capillary.
 Leaving the tab up will reduce evaporation, thereby providing you more time to compare the meniscus to the adjacent markings.

 How do I avoid air bubbles?

-When dispensing into the well, if you do a blowout, first lift the end of the pipette tip out of the pool of dye in the well.
+First when dispensing into the well, if you do a blowout, lift the end of the pipette tip out of the pool of dye in the well.